luciangreen/luciancicd/README.md

 * Note: Once all tests are successful, the files in the temporary folder `../private2/luciancicd-testing/` are moved into the repository.
 To undo this, enter `move_to_repository_or_back.`.

-* Once the files are in the repository, you can commit the changes.
+* You can commit the changes Once the files are in the repository.

 * Note: A notification such as `"Cannot find "../private2/luciancicd-cicd-tests/tests_a.txt"` means the repository `"a"` is connected with a changed file through dependencies, but Lucian CI/CD can't install it.